Royal Engineers A.F.C.: History

 The Engineers played in the first-ever FA Cup Final, losing 1–0 at Kennington Oval on 16 March 1872, to regular rivals Wanderers.
 They also lost the 1874 Final, to Oxford University A.F.C.

 The Royal Engineers were the first football team to go on a tour, to Nottingham, Derby and Sheffield in 1873.
 Wall's memoirs state that this tour introduced the combination game to Sheffield and Nottingham.
 In 1875 the Engineers won the FA Cup, considered their greatest triumph.
-In the final against Old Etonians, they drew 1–1 with a goal from Renny-Tailyour and went on to win the replay 2–0 with two further goals from Renny-Tailyour.
+In the final against Old Etonians, they drew 1–1 with a goal from Renny-Tailyour and went on to win the replay 2–0 with a further goal from Renny-Tailyour after a goal from a scrimmage.